gremmie/m209/docs/index.rst

    $ pip install m209                  # install
    $ pip install --upgrade m209        # upgrade

-You may also download a tarball or .zip file of the latest code by visiting the `m209 Bitbucket page`_.
+You may also download an archive file of the latest code by visiting the `m209 Bitbucket page`_.
 Alternatively if you use Mercurial_, you can clone the repository with the following command::

    $ hg clone https://bitbucket.org/bgneal/m209